Do you ever get in a lunch rut?

 - Stuff a pita bread with fresh vegetables and dressing

-After deciding on what to have for lunch based off of the lunch ideas list, I like to make sure a lot of the food is prepared ahead of time so that it is easy to put together lunch each day.
+After deciding on what to have for lunch based off of the lunch ideas list, I like to make sure a lot of the food is prepared ahead of time so that it is easy to make lunch each day.

 Usually, I like to do this on the day I come home from the grocery store when the kids are down for a nap and I have about an hour to work on the food and then clean up without having to focus on my kids at the same time.